 Compared to the 2016 CAT 6 there are a few notable changes.
 On the top of the list is the expanded usable sweet spot on the CAT 7 made possible by a new tapered barrel design.
 To be clear, the inside of the barrel is tapered to allow for more pop (flexibility) outside the center of the barrel.
 The idea isn’t new in the industry but it is new for Marucci who claims the design feature expands the sweet spot by double.
 It would be impossible for us confirm that metric, but we can confirm the sweet spot is bigger.
 This larger sweet spot when compared to the CAT 6 makes the CAT 7 a very worthy upgrade.

 Additionally, Marucci claims to have retooled and improved the anti-vibration feature of the bat in the knob.
 From the outside looking in, although painted red, the piece looks similar.
-Any claimed improvement is only good news as we’ve loved this feature from the CAT 5 Squared nearly 6 years ago.
+Any claimed improvement is only good news.
+We love this feature since the CAT 5 Squared some 6 years ago.
 How much improved we won’t be able to tell, but we know the new knob, like the old one, works.

 The anti-vibration insert in the knob addresses the age old ‘numb thumb’ problem for which single piece aluminum bats are infamous.
 That is, the vibration created from a mishit on a traditional single piece aluminum bat actually travels unimpeded from your barrel directly into your hands and then up your arms to your mouth where curse words are forced to form.
 It’s true.
 We’ve verified that many times.